-White labeling is simply the outsourcing of product development and manufacturing roles to a third-party entity that will be responsible for the production, testing, refining, and actual creation of the product, or service, itself.
-Everything beyond that in the product lifetime is left to the business looking to stamp their brand on it.
-When’s it all said-and-done, what you’re left with, are called white label products, and they’ll end up saving you a fortune.
+White labeling is simply the outsourcing of product development and manufacturing roles to a third-party entity that will be responsible for the production, testing, refining, and actual creation of the product or service itself.
+Everything beyond that in the product’s lifetime is left to the business looking to stamp their brand on it.
+All in all, the best course of action is to call for white-label products, which will end up saving you a fortune.

-1. Brand Visibility: Smaller, newer, and limited companies seeking opportunities to expand product line and depth, should look for industry-specific white label services.
+Smaller, newer, and limited companies seeking opportunities to expand the product line and depth should look for industry-specific white label services.
 You’ll be able to reach much larger audiences without spending thousands on research by simply slapping your brand onto someone else’s product.
-You already know someone wants to buy that kind of product, now you’re able to offer it, too.
+You already know someone wants to buy that kind of product, and now you’re able to offer it, too.

-3. No Development: We touched upon this earlier, but when considering the savings associated with white labeling, the removal of the development process accounts for most of that.
-Researching, developing, testing, refining, and finally producing the end product, requires thousands of dollars and many months of careful monitoring.
+The removal of the development process is the biggest contributor to the savings when you consider white labeling.
+Researching, developing, testing, refining, and finally producing the end product requires thousands of dollars and many months of careful monitoring.
 It’s time and money many companies just don’t have.
 By outsourcing all of that, you’re getting a good product for a fraction of the price.

 Big Brands Are Always Doing This

 offering all kinds of products—-chicken, peanut butter, alcohol, and even toilet paper.
-Their angle is to provide quality, branded items at low and discounted prices.
+Their angle is to provide quality, branded items at low prices.

-Similarly, since 1997, Whole Foods Inc. has been utilizing their 365 Everyday Value products, a brand-line for more generic, day-to-day necessities that aren’t meant to “break your pocketbook”.
-Even moving away from the food industry, some financial tool services offered by various department stores, like Macy’s for example, offer credit lines through cards created and issued by American Express.
+Similarly, since 1997, Whole Foods Inc. has been utilizing its 365 Everyday Value products, a brand-line for more generic, day-to-day necessities that won’t “break your pocketbook.”
+Even moving away from the food industry, we can also refer to some financial tool services that many department stores are offering.
+Macy’s, for example, offers credit lines through cards created and issued by American Express.

 Check Out Our White Label Services

-Our parent company, Per Os Biosciences is offering white label services for all our functional chewing gums, lozenges, and fast dissolve tablets.
-While we will produce CBD-infused white label products, businesses can also choose to receive other products, from our parent, infused with a variety of active, herbal ingredients and dietary supplements.
+Our parent company, Per Os Biosciences, is offering white label services for all our functional chewing gums, lozenges, and fast-dissolving tablets.
+While we will produce CBD-infused white label products, businesses can also choose to receive other products from our parent, infused with a variety of active, herbal ingredients and dietary supplements.

-Using unique, patented processes, all our white labeled goods are produced under the FDA’s Good Manufacturing Practice (GMP) regulations.
+Using unique, patented processes, all our white labeled goods fall under the FDA’s Good Manufacturing Practice (GMP) regulations.
 Everything we’ll produce for you is also allergen-free and can be labeled as Kosher certified.